lausavii/capstone--littlepaws/README.md

 I included images in the index and products pages.
 I have custom font added into the website with a pink background to make it visually more appealing.

-**I had to manually uploaed files because when I committed the changes via VS Code, it was not reflecting the saves in GitHub.
+**I had to manually upload files because when I committed the changes via VS Code, it was not reflecting the saves in GitHub.